Platform of the New Jersey Libertarian Party

 g. the repeal of all laws interfering with the right to commit suicide as infringement of the ultimate right of an individual to his or her own life; and

-h. the repeal of any law which makes it a criminal offense to improperly or inadequately complete paperwork related to government requirements.
+h. the repeal of any law which makes it a criminal offense for a private individual to improperly or inadequately complete paperwork related to government requirements.

 We call for the use of executive pardon to free and exonerate all those presently incarcerated or ever convicted solely for the commission of these “crimes.”